beginning of content

 What is psoriatic arthritis?

-Like other types of arthritis, psoriatic arthritis causes pain and stiffness in the joints.
+Like other types of arthritis, psoriatic arthritis causes pain, stiffness and inflammation in your joints.

-About 1 in 10 people who have psoriasis get psoriatic arthritis.
+About 1 in 4 people who have psoriasis get psoriatic arthritis.
+Some people may get arthritis before they get skin symptoms.

 What are the symptoms of psoriatic arthritis?